 I've endured the sadness of a miscarriage and multiple failed insemination attempts, been the victim of TWO horrible fraud incidents while attempting private adoption and happily rejoiced in the thrill of a finalized adoption.
 I'm a foster parent who managed through a precious 3 year old's tantrums, self harm incidents and destructive behaviors as he allowed love to come into his heart and replace fear, pain and abandonment.
 This past February we adopted our third child after having him as a foster son for 15 months.
 He currently has G-button for liquid intake as he works to overcome a swallow dysfunction.

 I LOVE being creative, talking about fostering and adoption and sharing my Faith!
 After losing my step-brother in a freak winter storm and watching the lives of our foster children change with LOVE, I'm eager to share what My Kind of Family means to me and learn what it means to others!

 - Overcoming struggles with childhood trauma

 - Parenting children from trauma

 - For educators - what to expect from LGBT parents

 - Becoming a children's book author

-- At Schools (online now) - about kindness and character development.
+- At Schools (in person and online) - about kindness and character development.

 I am currently working on additional tools for "Let's Do Something Together" as a resource for K-3rd grade teachers in meeting their Diversity and Inclusion teaching requirements.
 I've updated "Understand How You Feel" and "Never Doubt You're Loved" to versions that don't require coloring.
-I'm hoping to release those two with the second book in the Adventures in Sockland series before the end of 2020.
+I'm hoping to release the second book in the Adventures in Sockland series before the end of 2021.